 In 2017 Apple introduced a Workstation-like version of the iMac called IMAC PRO.
 It shares a mesmerizing 5K screen with vivid colors inside and space grey outside.
 The processor used Intel Xeon with a 4.3 GHz clock speed.

 The backside consists of 3 Thunderbolt ports and an Ethernet Port.
 Ethernet supports a Bandwith of 10 Gigabytes per second.
-The Inbuilt storage was 1 TB SSD and the three variants 32, 64, and 128 GB of RAM.
+The Inbuilt storage was 1 TB SSD and the three variants were 32, 64, and 128 GB of RAM.